-This question is no longer accepting new answers because it has been merged with Seeing that Standard Chartered Jumpstart and OCBC 360 interest rates p.a. have been cut effective from July 1, where should I jump to for my savings?
+This post is no longer accepting new comments because it has been merged with Seeing that Standard Chartered Jumpstart and OCBC 360 interest rates p.a. have been cut effective from July 1, where should I jump to for my savings?

 Hello!
 I'm personally using both as well.

 I would also suggest to consider all the options when nearing the middle of June before making a decision.
 Because right now things are pretty fluid with the macro conditions and the banks adapting as well.
 Who knows new options may appear or products may change as well.